-Here is a simple and delicious Modern Negroni Cocktail Recipe which is a twist on the classic gin cocktail everyone should know how to make.
-Inspired by a recipe from a favorite restaurant in Portland, OR, this will become your new favorite version.
+Here is a simple and delicious Modern Negroni Cocktail recipe which is a twist on the classic gin cocktail everyone should know how to make.

-What Vermouth To Use In a Modern Negroni.
+- What Vermouth to Use in a Negroni

 - Grapefruit Tequila Cocktail